neumino/neumino.github.io/movies.md

-### El mesero
+### Old
-*Released on 2021-07-15, vote average 5.8*
+*Released on 2021-07-21, vote average 6.5*

-A waiter pretends to be an important businessman in order to reach the upper class through his entrepreneurial dreams.
+A family on a tropical holiday discovers that the secluded beach where they are staying is somehow causing them to age rapidly, reducing their entire lives into a single day.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/fezfmv-5pHU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/eB1m-WogYeg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### Jungle Cruise
+*Released on 2021-07-28, vote average 7*

+Dr. Lily Houghton enlists the aid of wisecracking skipper Frank Wolff to take her down the Amazon in his dilapidated boat.
+Together, they search for an ancient tree that holds the power to heal – a discovery that will change the future of medicine.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/Zsnp3WMX3AE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>